zamazan4ik/awesome-pgo/article/article.md

 However, BSS support is still kinda limited across the ecosystem, and support is not coherent across vendors since every CPU vendor has its own BSS implementation:

-TODO: add links to the corresponding pieces of documentation or LWN articles

 * Intel x86-64 - it's called Last Branch Record (LBR).
 AFAIK, since Nehalem (2008), added support to the Linux kernel - somewhen between 2010-2011.
 * AMD x86-64 - it's called BRS (BRanch Sampling).
 Available since Zen 3 (2020), Linux 5.19 (2022).
 However, [not all](https://discord.com/channels/636084430946959380/930647188944613406/1175827177405698170) Zen 3 supports BRS.
 More can be found [here](https://lwn.net/Articles/888996/).
 * ARM64 - it's called BRBE (Branch Record Buffer Extension): since ARMv9.2-A (2023), Linux 6.7-rc1 (2024).
 Related LWN article is [here](https://lwn.net/Articles/951316/).
+* RISC-V - it's called Control Transfer Records (CTR).
+Current status - [under development](https://risc-v-international.slack.com/archives/C017LD0GJ8Z/p1708861135739819?thread_ts=1708839419.127049&cid=C017LD0GJ8Z).
+More information can be found here: [GitHub](https://github.com/riscv/riscv-control-transfer-records), [JIRA](https://jira.riscv.org/browse/RVG-62).
+No estimations when it will be implemented.
+* e2k (Elbrus) - an analogue to LBR is supported.
+Unfortunately, there is not support for that in Linux perf but there are plans implement this feature in the future.
-* Other architectures and operating systems combination - I don't know yet (please let me know!)
+* Other architectures and operating systems combinations - I don't know yet (please let me know!)

 More advanced features about LBR can be found in these articles: [first](https://lwn.net/Articles/680985/), [second](https://lwn.net/Articles/680996/).